26. Command Line Utilities¶

 iperf -sD ------------------------------------------------------------ Server listening on TCP port 5001 TCP window size: 64.0 KByte (default) ------------------------------------------------------------ Running Iperf Server as a daemon The Iperf daemon process ID: 4842

-From your desktop, open the client.
+From the desktop, open the client.
 Enter the IP of address of the FreeNAS® system, specify the running time for the test under Run Iperf! button.
 Figure 26.1.1 shows an example of the client running on a Windows system while an SFTP transfer is occurring on the network.(the default test time is 10 seconds), and click the

 sockstat -4 | more USER COMMAND PID FD PROTO LOCAL ADDRESS FOREIGN ADDRESS root iperf 4870 6 udp4 *:5001 *:* root iperf 4842 6 tcp4 *:5001 *:* www nginx 4827 3 tcp4 127.0.0.1:15956 127.0.0.1:9042 www nginx 4827 5 tcp4 192.168.2.11:80 192.168.2.26:56964 www nginx 4827 7 tcp4 *:80 *:* root sshd 3852 5 tcp4 *:22 *:* root python 2503 5 udp4 *:* *:* root mountd 2363 7 udp4 *:812 *:* root mountd 2363 8 tcp4 *:812 *:* root rpcbind 2359 9 udp4 *:111 *:* root rpcbind 2359 10 udp4 *:886 *:* root rpcbind 2359 11 tcp4 *:111 *:* root nginx 2044 7 tcp4 *:80 *:* root python 2029 3 udp4 *:* *:* root python 2029 4 tcp4 127.0.0.1:9042 *:* root python 2029 7 tcp4 127.0.0.1:9042 127.0.0.1:15956 root ntpd 1548 20 udp4 *:123 *:* root ntpd 1548 22 udp4 192.168.2.11:123*:* root ntpd 1548 25 udp4 127.0.0.1:123 *:* root syslogd 1089 6 udp4 127.0.0.1:514 *:*